Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Symmetry-generated constants of motion

-where, in general, $\mathcal{K} = \sum_{j = 1}^N F_j(t, \bm{y})\partial_j$.
-Doing the calculation using some symmetry generator~$\mathcal{S}$ leads to partial differential equations called the determining equations.
+To find a symmetry generator, one uses a general symmetry generator~$\mathcal{S}$ (or a specific ansatz on the form of $\mathcal{S}$), which leads to partial differential equations called the determining equations.
+Solving these equations hopefully lead to specific forms of $\xi, \phi_1,...,\phi_N$.
 Although Eqs.~(\ref{eq:symkoo}-\ref{eq:symkook}) enable using commutation relations to search for symmetries, there is no general procedure to obtain particular solutions of the determining equations~\cite{Bluman2002}: this is the \emph{art} of Lie's method~\cite{Olver1993}.

+When successful, however, this search is especially valuable~: Lie symmetries can generate constants of motion and Koopman eigenfunctions from known ones.
+This can be easily shown using the previous lemma.
+Indeed, for a constant of motion $C$ and a symmetry generator $\mathcal{S}$, Eq.~\eqref{eq:symkoo} and $\mathcal{U}[C] = 0$ directly lead to